thallysbezerra/mysite/README.md

 Tools that I used to develop:

 - React as JavaScript library
-- Sass as CSS preprocessor
+- SASS as CSS preprocessor

 Steps to run project on React: